-The results for the cycle detection algorithm are written to the set that is specified in the CYCLES= suboption in the OUT= option.
+The results of the cycle detection algorithm are written to the set that you specify in the CYCLES= suboption in the OUT= option.
 Each node of each cycle is listed in the CYCLES= set along with a cycle ID (the first argument of the tuple) to identify the cycle to which it belongs.
 The second argument of the tuple defines the order (sequence) of the node in the cycle.

-If MODE=ALL_CYCLES and there are many cycles, the CYCLES= set can become very large.
+If MAXCYCLES=ALL and there are many cycles, the CYCLES= set can become very large.
 It might be beneficial to check the number of cycles before you try to create the CYCLES= set.
-When you specify MODE=FIRST_CYCLE, the algorithm returns the first cycle it finds and stops processing.
+By default, MAXCYCLES=1, so the algorithm returns the first cycle that it finds and stops processing.
 This should run relatively quickly.
-On large-scale graphs, the MINLINKWEIGHT= and MAXLINKWEIGHT= suboptions can be relatively expensive and might increase the computation time.
+For large-scale graphs, the MINLINKWEIGHT= and MAXLINKWEIGHT= suboptions might increase the computation time.